This guide is applicable for Financial year 2018-19 and 2019-20.

 The amounts which are deductible as remuneration or interest in the hands of the firm under section 40b are taxable in the hands of the partner which are receiving such amounts under the head Profit from business/profession.
 However, if the amount is disallowed in hands of firm, then such amounts are exempt in the hands of partner.

 No TDS is to be deducted by partnership firm on salary or interest paid or credited to partner.
-This also applies where such salary or remuneration is taxable in the hands of partner.
+TDS is not required to be deducted even when such salary or remuneration is taxable in the hands of partner.
 For more information, you can read – TDS on Salary to Partners

 A partnership firm is assessed as a firm for income tax purpose when some conditions are fulfilled – Section 184